Glinary/Process-Scheduler/README.md

 # Process-Scheduler

-# How to compile & run the program
+# How to compile & run the program on Windows
 1. Ensure that you have [MinGW](https://sourceforge.net/projects/mingw/) installed for Windows users
 1. Open a terminal on the same directory `W2-GroupHomework`
 1. Type the command `gcc W2-GroupHomework.cpp -o processScheduler.exe`
 1. Wait for the Command Line Interface (CLI) to start running

+# How to compile & run the program on MacOS
+1. Install Xcode Command Line Tools `xcode-select --install`.
+1. Open a terminal on the same directory `W2-GroupHomework`.
+1. Type the command `g++ W2-GroupHomework.cpp allfunctions.cpp -o processScheduler`.
+1. Wait for the Terminal to start running.

 # App Features
 1. Displays a menu that prints a header text CSOPESY, followed by welcoming instructions